Signaling and Employer Learning with Instruments: Identification

 Examples of instruments used in the literature that are plausibly transparent are (i) tuitions at two- and four-year state colleges in \cite{KaneRouse1995}; (ii) a dummy for being a male aged 19-22 from Ontario in \cite{LemieuxCard2001}; (iii) local labor market conditions in \cite{CameronHeckman1998, CameronTaber2004} and \cite{CarneiroHeckmanVytlacil2011}; (iv) change in minimum school-leaving age in the U.K. from 14 to 15 in \cite{Oreopoulos2006}; and (v) the distance to the college in \cite{Card1993}, \cite{KaneRouse1995}, \cite{Kling2001} and \cite{CameronTaber2004}.

 In practice, the distinction between hidden and transparent instruments can and often will be blurry.
-Thus, researchers need to be explicit about the assumptions they make about employers' information regarding the IV when interpreting the IV estimates.
+Thus, researchers need to be explicit about their assumptions about employers' information regarding the IV when interpreting the IV estimates.